-Once outside, Edward immediately noticed that it was a cloudy night.
+Once outside, Edward noticed that it was cloudy.
 Peity noticed too.
 But the low clouds were moving swiftly and allowed for clear patches of starry sky.

 The previous day, the three had decided that the street lights would obstruct the full effect of the eclipse, so they agreed that it was best to view the phenomenon in an open field at the edge of their subdivision, a few blocks away from their home.

 They walked faster.
-It was a warm and breezy night.
 The clouds above opened and closed quickly.
 They arrived at the edge of their neighborhood and carefully traversed a rocky field until they were far enough away from the influence of the street lights to view the eclipse perfectly.

 “Here, I brought a blanket.”
 Peity said as she spread a picnic blanket pulled from the backpack she wore.
 “Sit.”

 They sat.
 And as soon as they did, the clouds parted.
-Above them they saw the last few minutes of the shadow of the earth passing in front of the moon.
+Above them they saw the last few moments of the earth’s shadow passing in front of the moon.
 Peity pouted.
 “I knew it.
 We’re late.”
-The moon looked like a pacman with a rounded mouth.
+The moon looked like a Pacman with a rounded mouth.
 They were late.
 And it was Edward’s fault.
 Had he taken more care, he’d have researched the correct time to view the eclipse in its entirety.
-Instead, he was now sitting in a field at 4:00 a.m. with one very sleepy child who he’d certainly have to carry home, and one very disappointed little girl on the verge of tears.
+Instead, he was now sitting in a field at 4:00 a.m. with one sleepy child who he’d certainly have to carry home, and one disappointed little girl on the verge of tears.